 Prerequisites

-- A server running Ubuntu Linux Server
+- A server running Ubuntu (this guide uses Ubuntu 24.04).

-- A user account with sudo or root privileges
+- A user with administrative privileges.

 Update Repositories and Packages

-sudo apt update && sudo apt upgrade
+sudo apt update

-Install and set up Display Manager
+Install and Set Up Display Manager

 sudo apt install slim

-Note: If you prefer to install the LightDM display manager instead, type:
+Note: If you prefer to install the LightDM display manager instead, type sudo apt install lightdm

 Install GUI on Ubuntu Server